PacificBiosciences/pbcommand/README.md

 Three Steps
 - define Parser
-- add running from argparse and running from ToolContract funcs to call your main
+- add running from argparse and running from Resolved ToolContract funcs to call your main
-- call driver
+- add call to driver

 Import or define your main function.